AdobeDocs/adobe-io-events/src/pages/guides/using/aem/aem-addon-module/aem_skyline_install.md

 ---
-title: AEM Cloud Events powered by AEM add-on module
+title: AEM Events powered by Add-On Module on AEM as a Cloud Service
 ---

 import AemAddonModuleDeprecationNotice from '/src/pages/common/aem-addon-module-deprecation-notice.md'

-# AEM Cloud Events powered by AEM add-on module
+# AEM Events powered by Add-On Module on AEM as a Cloud Service

 <AemAddonModuleDeprecationNotice />